Are Nasdaq Stocks Really Overvalued?

 Morningstar’s fair value estimate, which feeds into the star rating for stocks, strips out market sentiment and looks at the company fundamentals, such as cash flow, debt, and profits.
 So just how overvalued are the top 20 Nasdaq stocks?

-James Gard does not own shares in any of the securities mentioned above.
+James Gard does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.